Frankfurt airport strikes to end Wednesday night

 The walkouts by ground crew who guide aircraft to parking positions began last week and were due to continue until the weekend.

-Just over a thousand flights have been cancelled since last Thursday, the vast majority of them from flagship carrier Lufthansa (LHAG.DE), which has mostly scrapped European services to give priority to intercontinental travellers.
+Just over a thousand flights have been cancelled since last Thursday, the vast majority of them from flagship carrier Lufthansa, which has mostly scrapped European services to give priority to intercontinental travellers.

-Analysts previously estimated the first two strike days had crimped turnover by about 40 million euros.
+Analysts previously estimated the first two strike days had crimped turnover by about 40 million euros (33.8 million pounds).
 Lufthansa had group revenue of 27 billion euros in 2010.

 Lufthansa's shares have barely been affected so far but on Wednesday were down 3.3 percent.
 Fraport said it has lost turnover of around 7 million euros.